Medically reviewed: June 7, 2018

 What is the recommended dosage?

-Dyspepsia and mild abdominal distention have been reported in studies using large doses of the seeds.
-Culinary quantities are essentially devoid of adverse effects.
-However, a case of hypersensitivity to fenugreek in curry powder has been reported.Toxicities
+Stomach problems and mild abdominal distention have been reported in studies using large doses of the seeds.
+When ingested in culinary quantities, there are usually no side effects.
+Allergy to fenugreek is recognized.

-The acute toxicity from a large dose of fenugreek has not been characterized.
-Hypoglycemia is a potential danger.
+Acute toxicity from large doses of fenugreek has not been described, although low blood sugar is possible.